COVID cases, deaths falling nationwide

-By the numbers: Nationwide, the U.S. is now averaging about 79,000 new cases per day — a 22% drop over the past two weeks.
+By the numbers: Nationwide, the U.S. is averaging roughly 32,094 new COVID cases a day — a 41% drop over the past two weeks.
 Case rates fell in every state.

 - Deaths nationwide have fallen to about 1,226 people per day, down 33% from more than 1,800 per day two weeks ago.